dolthub/docs/content/reference/sql/dolt-sql-procedures.md

 # Dolt SQL Procedures

-Dolt provides SQL stored procedures to allow access to `dolt` CLI commands from within a SQL session.
+Dolt provides native stored procedures to allow access to `dolt` CLI commands from within a SQL session.
 Each procedure is named after the `dolt` command line command it matches, and takes arguments in an identical form.